miiizen/miiizen.github.io/_music/The-Goddess-Of-the-moon.md

 ---
-name: The Goddess of the Moon
+name: The Goddess Of the Moon
 link:
 score:
+length: 1'
+ensemble: piano & alto saxophone with electronics
 date: 2020-02-10
 layout: piece
 ---